makrai/notes/wu2404-ReFT-repr-finetun.md

 on top of the frozen pretrained model

-* Series adapters insert components between LM attention or MLP layers [Houlsby+ 2019, Pfeiffer+ 2020, Wang+ 2022, He+ 2022b, Fu+ 2021], while
+* Series adapters insert components between LM attention or MLP layers [Houlsby+ 2019, Pfeiffer+ 2020, Wang+ 2022, He+ 2022b, Fu+ 2021]
 * parallel adapters add modules alongside existing components [He+ 2022a]
-* the new components that cannot be easily folded into existing weights, ~> they impose an additional burden at inference time.1
+* the new components cannot be easily folded into existing weights, ~> they impose an additional burden at inference time.1
-* Several very recent papers introduce new adapter architectures but do
+* Several very recent papers introduce new adapter architectures
 * LLaMA-Adapter [Zhang+ 2024b], LLaMA-Adapter v2 [Gao+ 2023],
   Aligner [Ziheng+ 2023]
   * hE
-    * not benchmark them on the tasks we consider, or
+    * not benchmarked on the tasks we consider, or
-    * they perform hyperparameter-tuning in a different setup than done by us
+    * they perform hyperparameter-tuning in a different setup than us

-### LoRA [Hu+ 2022] and DoRA [Liu+ 2024c] use
+### LoRA [Hu+ 2022] and DoRA [Liu+ 2024c]

 * low-rank matrices to approximate additive weight updates during training, and
 * require no additional overhead during inference since the weight updates can